suhasjadhav264/Health-Analysis/README.md

 - [pandas](https://pandas.pydata.org/) - A software library written for data manipulation and analysis in Python
 - BMI - Body Mass Index is a measure of body fat based on height and weight

-## Contributing
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning
-We use SemVer for versioning.
-For the versions available, see the tags on this repository.

-## Authors
-[Your Name] - Initial work - [Your GitHub profile]

-See also the list of [contributors](CONTRIBUTORS.md) who participated in this project.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.